 Since June 2011, I have served as Senior Writer for the University of California High-Performance AstroComputing Center (UC-HiPACC); in 2012, I also was named a Contributing Editor for Sky & Telescope magazine.
-Since June 2012, I have edited five reports for the Union of Concerned Scientists.
-A former editor for Scientific American and IEEE Spectrum magazines in New York City, I also served as a communications specialist for the Operational Effectiveness Practice of McKinsey & Co. in Cleveland, Ohio.
+Since June 2012, I have edited six reports for the Union of Concerned Scientists.
+Previously, I was an editor for Scientific American and senior editor for IEEE Spectrum magazines in New York City, and a communications specialist for the Operational Effectiveness Practice of McKinsey & Co. in Cleveland, Ohio.
 My master's degree (in history of science) is from New York University, and my bachelor's (in history, with a physics minor) from the University of California at Santa Cruz.
-I've taught scientific and technical writing at both companies and universities, including the Polytechnic University of New York in Brooklyn.
+I've taught scientific and technical writing at both companies and universities, including at the graduate level at the Polytechnic University of New York in Brooklyn.

-More than 500 of my feature articles have been published in national, regional, and specialized publications including Adventure Cyclist, Air & Space/Smithsonian, American Archaeoiligy, Astronomy, IEEE Spectrum, Nature, Ohio, The (Cleveland) Plain Dealer, and Sky and Telescope, as well as on the popular Science @ NASA website.
+More than 500 of my feature articles have been published by national, regional, and specialized publications including Adventure Cyclist, Air & Space/Smithsonian, American Archaeology, Astronomy, IEEE Spectrum, Nature, Ohio, The (Cleveland) Plain Dealer, Sky and Telescope, The Bent of Tau Beta Pi, and the popular Science @ NASA website.
+Articles of mine on astronomical topics, meteorological optics, and historical astronomers have also appeared in several encyclopedias.
 My 19 top journalism awards include the 2006 David N. Schramm Award of the American Astronomical Society.
 Twice I've received the Herbert C. Pollock Award of the Dudley Observatory to support research in the history of astronomy (2004, 2007) and was a Filson Fellow (2009) at the Filson Historical Society in Louisville, Kentucky, to support historical research on the 1913 flood in Kentucky.
 In 2010, I received a career grant to study photography from the National Association of Science Writers.
 In Spring 2010 and again in Spring 2011, I was a Presidential Fellow at Case Western Reserve University.
 In May 2013, I was a Fellow at the Kalamazoo River Institute of the Institutes for Journalism & Natural Resources.

 First person is the best way to get a fresh story on the ground.
 The photograph in the banner at the top of this web page above shows me standing atop the 2.5-mile-long X-arm of the Laser Interferometer Gravitational-wave Observatory (LIGO) in Livingston, Louisiana, while on assignment for Air & Space/Smithsonian.
 Other assignments (in images below) have taken me to NASA's Kennedy Space Center, NASA Dryden (inside still-incomplete SOFIA), the Johnson Island archaeological dig near Sandusky, Ohio, LL Brashear optical labs in Pittsburgh, Apache Point Observatory in New Mexico, and Mount Wilson Solar Observatory for the 2012 transit of Venus.
 Assignments have carried me to all three LIGO sites, many observatories and university laboratories and historical archives, and most NASA centers (Ames, Dryden, Glenn, Goddard, JPL, Johnson, Kennedy, and Langley).
 In personal travel, I've chased five total solar eclipses to remote parts of the world including into the Sahara Desert and the Arctic, spent five weeks trekking in the Himalaya up to Mount Everest base camp at 17,000 feet, and bicycled much of the 1,000-mile length of Baja California.